amasse3/AzureAD-Baseline-MLZ/doc/MLZ-Application-Identity.md

 ## Azure Active Directory and Zero Trust
 Discuss Conditional Access and why it is important to put Azure AD in the path of authentication.

-> [!IMPORTANT]
-> Standardizing on Azure AD as the organization's enterprise identity platform is the most important step in adopting zero trust principles.
+> :warning: **Important**: Standardizing on Azure AD as the organization's enterprise identity platform is the most important step in adopting zero trust principles.
 Bring Azure AD into the authentication path to every app.

 ## Understanding Azure AD Identities
 Azure AD can authenticate users in the AAD tenant with applications integrated with the tenant.